Zhang Zhifang: Background

 It is not known when Zhang Zhifang was born.
-He was a son of Zhang Zhongwu, who had seized Lulong Circuit from Zhang Jiang (張絳) in 841 with the approval of Emperor Wuzong but without actual support from imperial troops.
-Zhang Zhongwu thereafter ruled Lulong in de facto independence from the imperial government, but followed Emperor Wuzong's orders during Emperor Wuzong's campaigns against the Huigu Khanate remnants and the warlord Liu Zhen, and therefore enjoyed a strong relationship with the imperial government.
+He was a son of Zhang Zhongwu, who had seized Lulong from Zhang Jiang (張絳) in 841 with the approval of Emperor Wuzong but without actual support from imperial troops.
+Zhang Zhongwu thereafter ruled Lulong in de facto independence from the imperial government, but followed Emperor Wuzong's orders during Emperor Wuzong's campaigns against the Uyghur Khanate remnants and the warlord Liu Zhen, and therefore enjoyed a strong relationship with the imperial government.
 At some point, Zhang Zhifang became the commander of Zhang Zhongwu's guard troops.
-Zhang Zhongwu died in 849, during the reign of Emperor Wuzong's successor and uncle Emperor Xuānzong.
-The soldiers supported Zhang Zhifang to succeed him, and therefore, Emperor Xuānzong initially made him the acting military governor and then military governor.
+Zhang Zhongwu died in 849, during the reign of Emperor Wuzong's successor and uncle Emperor Xuanzong.
+The soldiers supported Zhang Zhifang to succeed him, and therefore, Emperor Xuanzong initially made him the acting military governor and then military governor.

 As military governor

 However, Zhang Zhifang almost immediately alienated the Lulong soldiers by being cruel and devoted to hunts and games.
 In winter 849, the soldiers were developing a plot to overthrow him.
 Zhang Zhifang found out about the plot and, in fear, claimed that he was undertaking a hunt.
 Instead, he took his family and fled to the imperial capital Chang'an.
 The soldiers instead supported Zhou Lin as the acting military governor.